-Looking for more Southern favorites like this Southern Peach Cobbler?
+Looking for more Southern favorites like this Best Peach Cobbler?
 Here are a few to try!

 Crockpot Chicken and Dumplings – A Southern favorite made easier with the use of the crock pot.
 You’ll never know, though, because it has the same biscuity dumplings as the original version.